narfdotpl/git-kata/README.md

 git kata
 ========

-Notes regarding [git kata][] workshop that took place in Warsaw, Poland on 2013-03-23.
+Notes from [git kata][] workshop that took place in Warsaw, Poland on 2013-03-23.

   [git kata]: http://gitkata.pl/